rmountjoy92/VectorCloud/README.md

 * Do not update vectorcloud with git pull, use the built-in update system, as it makes the necessary changes to the database file.

 ## Current Features
+* configure your Vector to use the SDK
 * view information exposed by Vector on a webpage - battery level, ip, name, and much more!
 * Install and manage applications for Vector by installing a VectorCloud package or uploading a script
 * Install sample applications from an App Store